-We released an online interactive web map that will allow the public to review and comment on the road, bridge, bike, and pedestrian projects submitted by member entities.
-This information will help guide the virtual meetings to be held in April/ May.
+In the coming weeks, we'll release an online interactive web map that will allow the public to review and comment on the road, bridge, bike, and pedestrian projects submitted by member entities.
+This information will help guide the virtual workshops to be held in April/ early May.